 Professor of Corporate Finance,

-Luc Renneboog is Professor of Corporate Finance at CentER, Tilburg University, and Head of the Department of Finance.
-He is also visiting Professor at the University of Ghent.
+Luc Renneboog is Professor of Corporate Finance at Tilburg University.
+He also holds a visiting professorship at the University of Ghent.
 He is a research member of TILEC (Tilburg Law and Economics Center) and ECGI (European Corporate Governance Institute, Brussels).

 His research interests span:

-On these topics, he has published in the Journal of Finance, Journal of Financial Economics, Management Science, American Economic Review, Journal of Financial Intermediation, Journal of Law and Economics, Review of Finance, Journal of Corporate Finance, Strategic Management Journal, Journal of International Business Studies, Journal of Banking and Finance, Cambridge Journal of Economics, Oxford Review of Economic Policy, and others.
+On these topics, he has published in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Management Science, Organization Science, American Economic Review, Review of Finance, Journal of Financial and Quantitative Analysis, Journal of Financial Intermediation, Journal of Corporate Finance, Journal of Law and Economics, Strategic Management Journal, Journal of International Business Studies, Journal of Banking and Finance, and others.